omeryilldirim/Business-Webpage/readme.md

 ## Description

-Built a business webpage with some features using Bootstrap and fslightbox.js
+Built a responsive business webpage with some features using Bootstrap and fslightbox.js

 ### Topics are to be covered;